 What is the Investment?

-And we use the term investment deliberately because you ARE investing in your future, like training or studying for a career.
+And we use the term investment deliberately because you ARE investing in your future.
 The Marathon Therapy costs $2000 per day ($4000 for the two days), which includes all the aspects below.
-A good deal of preparation for your Marathon is undertaken by your therapist, as well as the years of training and experience s/he has invested to become a skilled couples therapist.
+A good deal of preparation for your Marathon is undertaken by your therapist, as well as the years of training and experience they have invested to become a skilled couples therapist.

 If you have Private Health Insurance with Extras Cover, this may offset some of the costs of marathon therapy.
 We often say that it is cheaper to get good therapy than to break up!
 Talk with us if you feel marathon therapy is right for you but the cost is prohibitive.